ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 ### Command examples
 {: #command-examples-vpn-create-ipsec-policy}

-- Create an IPsec policy using SHA 256 authentication, AES 128 encryption, and PFS with DH Group 14:
+- Create an IPsec policy by using SHA 256 authentication, AES 128 encryption, and PFS with DH Group 14:
    `ibmcloud is ipsec-policy-create my-ipsec-policy sha256 aes128 group_14`
 - Create an IPsec policy with the same parameters and a 3600-seconds lifetime:
    `ibmcloud is ipsec-policy-create my-ipsec-policy sha256 aes128 group_14 --key-lifetime 3600`